GetYourGuide

 Data showed that there was a significant drop-off on the activity details page causing a decrease of conversion to the checkout funnel.

-By surfacing ratings and reviews to high click-through areas on the page, we could increase conversion from the activity details page to the checkout funnel by X.X%.
+By surfacing ratings and reviews to high click-through areas on the page, we believed that we could increase conversion from the activity details page to the checkout funnel by 4.0%.

 What we did

-After gathering feedback from stakeholders, we designed up to 16 variations of ratings and reviews then tested them, remotely, on a global audience using a scenario, task and UserTesting.com.
-Other research and testing methods included:
+After gathering feedback from stakeholders, I designed up to 16 versions of ratings and reviews for the activity details page then tested them, remotely, on a global audience using scenarios, tasks and UserTesting.com.
+Research and testing methods included:

 -